 However, despite winner Mo’s popularity and that of his coach Jennifer Hudson, his career has followed the usual Voice form.

-The Voice continues on Saturday, January 13 at 8pm on ITV.
+The Voice continues on Saturdays at 8pm on ITV with the Battle Rounds and Live Shows.